-Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years until 1867 when it was moved to Tokyo.
-Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.
+Kyoto - The atmospheric city of Kyoto was the ancient capital of Japan for approximately 1,000 years, until the newly-restored Emperor Meiji made Tokyo his capital in the late 1860s.
+Many national treasures can be found in Kyoto.

-Day 9: Explore Kyoto Meals: B, L, D
+Day 9: Explore Kyoto